h3xar0n/my_security_plus/README.md

 * Scanners may detect a file containing a rootkit _before_ it's installed...
 * Once installed, a rootkit is very difficult to detect.
 * Removal is difficult and the best course of action is to reimage the machine from a known good baseline.
+* Rootkits use hooking techniques to intercept system-level functional calls.
 #### Keylogger
 #### Adware
 #### Spyware